-|WFC3 Data Handbook v.
-3.0|
+|WFC3 Data Handbook v.4|

-• WFC3 occupies WFPC2's spot in HST's radial scientific-instrument bay, where it obtains on-axis direct images.
+• Infrared channel (IR): 136 × 123" field of view from 800-1700 nm with a plate scale of 0.13"/pixel and a focal ratio of f/11.WFC3 occupies WFPC2's spot in HST's radial scientific-instrument bay, where it obtains on-axis direct images.
 Light coming from the HST Optical Telescope Assembly (OTA) is intercepted by the flat 45 degree WFC3 pick-off mirror (POM) and directed into the instrument.
 A channel-select mechanism (CSM) inside WFC3 then diverts the light to the IR channel via a fold mirror, or allows the light to enter the UVIS channel uninterrupted.
 Because of this design, only a single channel, either UVIS or IR, can be used at any one time.
-Optical elements in each channel (anamorphic aspherical correctors) correct separately for the ~1/2 wave spherical aberration of the HST primary mirror.
-Both channels also have internal flat-field illumination sources.
 Figure 1.1 shows a schematic diagram of the instrument's optical and mechanical layout.
 The main characteristics of each channel are summarized in the following sections.
 For a technical description of the instrument's properties, performance, operations, and calibration, please refer to the WFC3 Instrument Handbook.Figure 1.1: Schematic optical layout of the WFC3 instrumentFor schematic simplicity, the incoming OTA beam and POM have been rotated into the plane of the optical diagram.
 The actual incoming OTA beam direction is into the page and then reflected by the POM into the instrument.
 Yellow indicates light from the OTA, which is sent into the camera by the pick-off mirror.
 The CSM then either allows light to pass into the UVIS channel (blue path), or directs light into the IR channel (red path).
-Mechanisms and optics in both channels allow for focus and alignment, and correct for the OTA spherical aberration.
+Each channel contains mechanical and optical elements which allow focusing and alignment, as well as anamorphic aspherical correctors to correct for the ~1/2 wave spherical aberration from the HST primary mirror.
 Filters and grisms are contained in the UVIS selectable optical filter assembly (SOFA) and the IR filter selection mechanism (FSM).
-The UVIS channel has a mechanical shutter, while the IR channel is shuttered electronically by the detector.
+The UVIS channel has a mechanical shutter, while the IR channel is shuttered electronically by the detector, by completely resetting the whole array every ~2.9 seconds.
 Light is detected by either the UVIS CCDs or the IR focal-plane array.
 A separate subsystem provides flat-field illumination for both channels.